Home

 Planting times - Sow direct in October through to January, may be planted in the early spring depending on the variety.

 Planting Instruction - Place clove pointed end down; do not skin clove.
-Cut flower stalks (also know as scapes) to keep energy in the bulb,usually in June.
+Cut flower stalks (also known as scapes) to keep energy in the bulb,usually in June.
 The scapes can be cooked or eaten raw just like the clove.

 Companion Planting